Adding pedals is a lot of fun.

 It can, however, work in either context.

-Moreover, all skill levels can benefit, whether on the road or simply recording in your living room.
+Moreover, all skill levels can benefit, whether on the road or simply jamming in your living room.

 Since the wah pedal is the centerpiece of most rigs, it's nice to know you can get one of the best for under $70.